Co-Ax® Case and Cartridge Inspector

 Bullet Runout (TIR)

 The angle and position at which the bullet enters the bore, commonly known as total indicated (bullet) runout, or TIR, is ideally zero.
-Most shooters limit their TIR to no more than .002” to .005”, depending on where you measure along the cartridge.
+Most shooters limit their TIR to no more than .002” to .005”, depending on where they measure along the cartridge.
 “Tipped” bullets – with high TIR – are certain to shoot off target.

 Variations of at least .004″ generally also call for correction by fire forming to your rifle chamber, resizing or outside neck turning to ensure the most consistent performance.
 Upgrading to Bench Rest Seater Dies may also lower TIR.